CFT-HY/HILA/README.md

 Hila (lattice in Finnish) is a C++ lattice field theory programming framework, aimed at HPC simulations.

-Purpose: make writing applications straightforward and intuitive, while producing optimized executables for different (super)computing platforms (parallelisation with MPI, GPU computing with Cuda or HIP, AVX vectorization, etc.).
-Details of the parallelisation and computing architecture are hidden from the user's view, and all applications automatically run on present or future platform.
+Purpose: make writing applications straightforward and intuitive, while producing optimized executables for different (super)computing platforms (parallelization with MPI, GPU computing with Cuda or HIP, AVX vectorization, etc.).
+Details of the parallelization and computing architecture are hidden from the user's view, and all applications automatically run on present or future platform.
 Write once -- run anywhere.